Ever wondered how you always end up getting the most relatable reels EVER? Well, that's just Meta’s algorithm at play.

 Why: Suddenly increasing your ad budget from $10 to $100 is a fantastic way to make sure that a campaign gets up-ended.

-How to increase or decrease your Facebook ads budgets?
+How to scale your Facebook ads budgets?

 ✅ Review every ad-set three days if you’re running ABO

-Check which ad-set spends the most – and which does not – increase budgets by 10% for those that perform – and decrease by 5% for those that don’t – give at least 15 days in full before killing any creatives.
+Check which ad set spends the most – and which does not – increase budgets by 10% for those that perform – and decrease by 5% for those that don’t – give at least 15 days in full before killing any creatives.

 ✅ Review your CPM and CPA for your ASC (CBO) campaigns